Sección Femenina: Organization

 The Women's Section closely mirrored the strict hierarchical structure of Falange, which allowed it to be easily subverted into Franco's regime by controlling the people at the top of its institutional ladder.
 The structure followed the male structure, and was established during the Civil War.
 The national organization appointed provincial leaders, who would in return report back on the needs of their area.
 These leaders in turn would report provisional leaders to deal with specific areas and to appoint local leaders on a village or district level.
 They would in turn appoint leaders to deal with specific areas on the village or district level.

 With victory appearing imminent, in the waning days of the Spanish Civil War, Sección Femenina started training provincial leaders known as mandos, mandos políticos and mandos de servicio in at a school in Málaga.
 The end of the war saw the reality that leaders trained in political ideology of the new regime were required.
 While mandos were a function of leadership in Second Republic and Civil War Sección Femenina, mandos políticos did not feature until the Franco regime.
 Mandos políticos and mandos de servicio would largely work on the local level to ensure ideological compliance.

-Sección Feminina always explicitly supported patriarchy in Spain through its continual deferral to Franco's fascist ideology, the Roman Catholic Church and male political apparatus.
+Sección Femenina always explicitly supported patriarchy in Spain through its continual deferral to Franco's fascist ideology, the Roman Catholic Church and male political apparatus.
 Despite this, the organizations impact in defining the roles of girls and women also helped inform the role of boys and men in Spain.